The market

 Q: What are the state fees for the registration like?

 A: The decision is yours.
 Currently, the cost of medical device registration in Kazakhstan typically falls within a $10,000–12,000 budget.
 In contrast, EAEU registration involves mandatory technical and toxicity testing, clinical trials, and approvals in each member state.
 Additionally, the state registration fee will be higher.
 Current 4-6 months for the registration will be 1,5-2 years with EAEU.
-Be prepared to spend approximately four times the cost of local Kazakhstani registration.
+Be prepared to spend approximately five times the cost of local Kazakhstani registration.
+We always recommend our customers to follow national pathways in each of 5 members of the EAEU: Russia, Armenia, Kyrgyzstan, Belarus and Kazakhstan.
+This helps to save budgets and save time to start sales faster.

 Q: What else should I know about the registration of medical devices in Kazakhstan?

-A: The Regulator issues only e-certificates, no printed versions granted or distributed.
-Validity of the registration checked on the Regulator`s website.
-Please check here: http://register.ndda.kz/category/search_prep
+A: The Regulator can issue e-certificates, with no printed versions granted or distributed.
+Validity of the registration checked on the Regulator`s website: https://register.ndda.kz/#/reestr